zlcrrrr/DHFR_MD_QMMM/README.md

 ## Reproduce MD/QM/MM result

 ### MD simulation
 The DHFR initial structure we used for our MD simulations is in ./initial_structure/DHFR.pdb.
 The details to prepare the initial structure, as well as setup and run a MD simulation are in the paper.
 We provide the resulting 1μs MD trajectory [here](https://www.dropbox.com/sh/oeh8vczn4689mx3/AABoW2OhKz--cKl6iIzvho3ra?dl=0) (~2.5 GB).
+For reproducing the trajectory, you need to install [Schrödinger Suite](https://www.schrodinger.com/downloads/releases).

 ### QM/MM calculations
 Note: we performed all the AFNMR and QMMM calculations described in the paper on a HPC cluster using Slurm.
 The scripts provided in the respository are just examples.
 You may need to tweak our scripts to fit your computing environment.

-Install [Schrödinger Suite](https://www.schrodinger.com/downloads/releases).
 Download the [MD trajectory](https://www.dropbox.com/sh/oeh8vczn4689mx3/AABoW2OhKz--cKl6iIzvho3ra?dl=0), and copy the MD trajectory files to ./afnmr.

-Then extract the snapshots
+Then extract the MD snapshots (this requires [Schrödinger Suite](https://www.schrodinger.com/downloads/releases) that is not freely availiable, but other free softwares can do the same job such as [VMD](http://www.ks.uiuc.edu/Research/vmd/)).
+The extracted MD snapshots need to be placed in ./snapshots
 ```
-./trj2pdb.sh
+./trj2pdb.sh # this uses a Schrödinger script.
 ```

 Then submit minimization and AFNMR jobs to Slurm.